Finally…the Eventing Season Kicks Off

 My plan for the rest of the eventing season is to hopefully have some good runs at 90 level with Smartie, and for Bracken to step up to 100 level and get a couple of good runs with her at that level before the end of the season.

 During lockdown the ponies were all fed Hi-Fi Molasses Free, as they were only doing light work but now that they are back in full competition work I have increased the energy content of their feed.
-Bracken is now fed Alfa-A Original with Performance+ Balancer and a small amount of Alfa-Beet to mix it together.
+Bracken is now fed Alfa-A Original with a performance balancer and a small amount of Alfa-Beet to mix it together.

 Smartie was also on the Alfa-A Original but he can be a bit fussy, so we switched him onto the Performance Fibre which he absolutely loves.
 He struggles to maintain his weight and can also be a bit of a worrier, however this diet seems to be providing him with plenty of energy for the work that he is doing, as well as helping him to keep his weight on.
 Both ponies also get some electrolytes in their feeds as well as apples and carrots.